-Heather and Joe met in Chicago in 2007 and quickly learned of their common interest in homesteading, organics, permaculture, and radical activism.
-Thus began a five year search for the land that would one day become Wild Earth Farm and Sanctuary and the culmination of both of their lifelong dreams.
-Dozens of long weekend trips from Chicago to look at beautiful land throughout Appalachia finally, in 2013, brought them to that magical 200 acres in Irvine, Kentucky.
-The moment they saw the farm, they both knew that everything they’d been searching for for five years could be found in this one farm: forests rich with deciduous trees, wild mushrooms, and thriving with birds and turtles; fields abundant with berries and nut trees; barns and ponds just waiting for rescued animals; pawpaw and maple groves there for the foraging, caves and cliffs ripe for exploration, a one room church perfect for a learning center, and local surrounding communities of artists and activists.
+Heather Patrick and Joe Kilcoyne are friends who met a decade ago and quickly learned of their common interest in homesteading, organics, permaculture, and radical activism.
+They soon began what would be a five year search for the land that would one day become Wild Earth Farm and Sanctuary and the culmination of both of their lifelong, country-living dreams.
+Long weekend trips from their then-homes in Chicago to look at dozens of stunning land options throughout Appalachia finally brought them to that magical 200 acres in Irvine, Kentucky.
+The moment they saw the property, they both knew that everything they’d been searching for in a home could be found in this one farm: forests rich with shady pawpaw and maple groves; fields abundant with wildlife, blackberries, edible mushrooms, and nut trees; a farm house with several rustic barns just waiting for rescued animals; pristine swimming ponds; caves and cliffs ripe for exploration; a historic church just perfect for a learning center, and a local surrounding community of homesteaders and artists.

 Heather Patrick is Co-Founder of Wild Earth Farm and Sanctuary, and takes care of all our nonprofit pursuits.
 Heather grew up on forty acres in rural Western Pennsylvania, where her childhood was spent organic gardening, wandering wild through the surrounding forests and fields, and caring for the hundreds of rescued farm animals and injured or orphaned wildlife her family gave sanctuary to.